mcu-tools/mcuboot/boot/cypress/MCUBootApp/README.md

-### Port of MCUBoot library to be used with Cypress targets
+### Port of MCUboot library to be used with Cypress targets

 **Solution Description**

-Given solution demonstrates operation of MCUBoot on Cypress' PSoC6 device.
+Given solution demonstrates operation of MCUboot on Cypress' PSoC6 device.

 There are two applications implemented:
-* MCUBootApp - PSoC6 MCUBoot-based bootloading application;
+* MCUBootApp - PSoC6 MCUboot-based bootloading application;
 * BlinkyApp - simple PSoC6 blinking LED application which is a target of BOOT/UPGRADE;

 Cypress boards, that can be used with this evaluation example: